You can apply online at any time of the year - it’s quick and easy. You can:

 Please note you will need to allow time for your application to be processed if you want to sit exams at the next available session.

-Paper-based exams can be taken in June or December.
-However, computer-based exams (CBEs) are available for the first seven exam papers at the Foundation level (but not for the specialist papers).
+On demand computer-based exams (CBEs) are available for the first seven exam papers at the Foundation level (but not for the specialist papers).
 You can sit these at any time of the year.
 Simply find a CBE centre and pay them directly for the exams you wish to sit.
+Paper-based exams are still available in some markets, and can be taken in June or December

 You will need to pay an initial registration fee when you apply.
 You will also need to pay an annual subscription fee by 1 January each year to keep your student status active.